 Terminal value

-Terminal value represents the value of the business at the end of the projection period, often calculated using a multiple of the last year of projected cash flows or by applying a perpetual growth rate.
+Terminal value represents the value of the company at the end of the projection period, often calculated using a multiple of the last year of projected cash flows or by applying a perpetual growth rate.

-Choose the right multiple
+Choosing the right multiple

 Comparison with peers